CodeWhispererCoderMilan/disc_project_dev/README.md

 ## **Roles&Bots**

 Discord roles are the "levels" players go through.
-Each has its own read-only role_commands channel.
+Each has its' own read-only role_commands channel.
 Each channel has a role-specific bot assigned to it, the bot sends a single message which users can interact with to use their abilities and check their status(checking XP not yet implemented).

 * Roles are:
 	* Poop